Why save the DC Archives?

 Yes, since DC has its own government apart from what goes on in federal buildings downtown, it collects its own records.
 Some were transferred from the National Archives back in the 1980s, others were collected from district agencies since the beginning of Home Rule in 1973, while a third group are private collections of interest to the government.

-Who are the DC Archives Advocates?
+What is the DC Archives Foundation?

 What can I do?